The History of First Aid

 What about First Aid Kits?

-There are no rules on the size or contents of a first aid it, this is determined by the first aid assessment based on numbers of people, layout of the workplace and likely accident scenarios.
+There are no rules on the size or contents of a first aid kit.
+This is determined by the first aid assessment based on numbers of people, layout of the workplace and likely accident scenarios.
 Many suppliers sell suitable kits which conform to the BS Standards and these are usually adequate, but it is worth considering whether you have any particular hazards that the kit might not cover.
 Remember that some items in the kit have an expiry date, so it is a good idea to have a responsible person carry out a monthly check on the contents.
 This will also ensure that sufficient stocks are present – plasters in particular have a habit of disappearing!
 A checklist in the box can help here.

 One other thing; make sure the kit is somewhere accessible and easy to locate with prominent signage – not shut away in an unmarked cupboard.